LassoSoft/LassoGuide/lasso_guide_source/operations/containers.rst

 .. member:: array->find(matching)

    These methods search the array for elements matching the parameter.
-The `contains` method returns "true" if the matching parameter compares equally to any contained elements.
-The `count` method returns the number of matching elements.
-The `findPosition` method returns the position at which the next matching element can be found with an optional second parameter indicating where the search should begin.
-The `find` method returns a new array containing all of the matched objects.
+The `~array->contains` method returns "true" if the matching parameter compares equally to any contained elements.
+The `~array->count` method returns the number of matching elements.
+The `~array->findPosition` method returns the position at which the next matching element can be found with an optional second parameter indicating where the search should begin.
+The `~array->find` method returns a new array containing all of the matched objects.

 .. member:: array->size()::integer